angryfoxx/github-issue-tracker/README.md

 # github-issue-tracker
-A GitHub issue tracker to follow GitHub issues with django and drf
+A GitHub issue tracker to follow GitHub issues with django and Django Rest Framework.

 ## Technology Stack
 This is a list of mostly used technologies and libraries that are used in project: